ml4wireless/specpipe/docs-website/docs/intro.md

 # SpecPipe: A scalable AI/ML-facilitating data pipeline for spectrum

-By: Omair Alam, Will Almy, Alice Lee and Huo-Ming Shu
+By: Omair Alam, Will Almy, Alice Lee, and Hao-Ming Hsu

 ---